-We’ve compiled a list of the best neighborhoods in Chicago.
-Read on to find the vibe of the neighborhood, things to do, and why you should live in one of the 5 best neighborhoods in Chicago.
+After surveying our agents, we compiled a list of their favorite neighborhoods in Chicago.
+Read on to learn about the vibe of the neighborhood, things to do, and why you should live in one of the 5 best neighborhoods in Chicago.

 Looking for an apartment in one of the best neighborhoods in Chicago?
 Reach out to AptAmigo to get your own personal apartment assistant who will take the stress out of apartment hunting.